This is a test post

 CRE properties that bill their tenants for their individual consumption often must rely on manual meter readings and extremely inefficient accounting processes.
 These activities, plus the potential costs of human error when creating invoices, are sources of operational waste that should be avoided at all costs.

-To make this process more efficient, companies should find an alternative to manual meter readings and transfer data to a cloud-based system.
+To make the electric submetering process more efficient, companies should find an alternative to manual meter readings and transfer data to a cloud-based system.
 To go beyond, invoices should be sent automatically when the billing period ends, tracked digitally and integrated into the standard accounting or property management system to avoid transcribing numbers and risking human error.

 Equipment malfunctions are a fact of life for building operators and maintenance staff.
 But the process with which issues are handled can significantly impact labor allocation and the bottom line.